The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 payload*: Page view event builder arguments object, including an optional profile property

-with a PartialProfile value that requires only an idscreenRecord a personalization screen view.
+with a PartialProfile value that requires only an idscreenRecord an Experience API screen view.

 Arguments: